Adventure·Halls of Origination, Uldum·Reverent

 The device that could unmake everything she had ever loved and remake it from the same clay.
 The hall existed to keep this room safe.
 The watchers existed to keep it held.
 And five travellers had walked in and were looking at it.

 She felt small, in a way she had not felt since grandmother first showed her the Great Sea.
+She did not touch the little world.
+The urge to was there, low in her palm, and she did not trust her palm with it.
+She closed her fingers on the grip of her shield instead.

 "We shouldn't be here," she said.